rexyfahrezi/ctfd-auto-backup/README.md

 # ctfd-auto-backup
-Tools for backing up CTFd DB (SQL) automatically
+Tools for backing up CTFd DB (SQL) automatically with Python

 ### How it works :
 It's basically just grabbing the SSRF token and submit that with other credentials to export the backup file.